andyatkinson/my-retail/README.md

 ## Additional Performance Improvements (future)

-Cache the Redsky service calls periodically, TTL of 1 minute
+#### Cache the Redsky service calls periodically, TTL of 1 minute

+As requests for product IDs come in, we could cache the response with a key of the product ID, and the value as the JSON string, e.g. in memcached or another key-value store, and then for subsequent requests for the same ID, server the JSON string from the cache store and not make a live HTTP call.

+We could specify a period of time that the cached response is fresh, e.g. 1 minute (the TTL).